Unity-China/Classic-Sponza-URP/README.md

 - Full compatibility with Unity's Universal Render Pipelines.
 - All textures and materials are PBR-compliant.
 - Physical lighting and exposure.
-- Manually authored lightmap UVs.
-- Baked global illumination using the Progressive Lightmapper.
+- Baked Indirect lighting using the Adaptive Probe Volumes (APV).

 ## Setup